GAIA-X4PLC-AAD/edc-blockchain-broker/README_AssetRegistration_Transfer.md

 The samples are the minimum definition of data that is possible.
 They can be enhanced for specific requirements.

+This documentation is based on the EDC version 0.3.1 and expects that the claim compliance provider (CCP) extension is running (see (here)[https://github.com/GAIA-X4PLC-AAD/EDC-Blockchain-Catalog/tree/main/extensions/claim-compliance-provider-integration].

 # Infrastructure
 ## EDCs
 There are two EDCs running in the msg infrastructure for testing purposes.
 The EDCs are running in the following URLs: